A Methodological Analysis of Empirical Studies in Quantum Software Testing: Programs Under Test

 Among these four approaches, we found that most studies (34 out of 42, where 34=28+6) adopted mutation-based generation of buggy variants, where the majority (i.e., 28 studies) considered particularly designed mutation operators.
 This is mainly because mutation testing and analysis are mature and popular techniques in SE to approximate real-world faults and evaluate the quality of test suites.
 The mechanism of implanting bugs applies subtle and syntax-preserving transformations to the original bug-free program while maintaining its overall structure.
 Currently, the lack of program benchmarks further amplifies the reliance on mutation-based generation and calls for future work on designing more diverse and realistic mutation operators.
 Regarding the other two approaches that gained less attention than mutation-based ones, imperfect models were considered in 4 studies, whose scarcity is strongly related to their specificity to only quantum machine learning models.
 Meanwhile, the consideration of real-world bugs depends on open-source resources.
 The corresponding studies with a limited number may reflect a shortage of publicly available resources suitable for general testing scenarios.

 In view of the design of controlled experiments, we classified the buggy variants into three different levels, where they are defined as follows: \begin{itemize}[leftmargin=*] \item \textit{Mutant-level variants}: Denote the \textit{mutants} generated and evaluated through mutation testing and analysis.
-In methodology, one mutant commonly corresponds to one application of a mutation operator.
-The evaluation is frequently based on the mutation-specific metrics (e.g., mutation score) associated with the number of mutants being killed by a given test suite, i.e., the existence of faults being triggered. \item \textit{Version-level variants}: Point to the defective versions produced by manually implanted and verified bugs, which specifically serve as the object programs in controlled experiments.
-Compared to mutants, one \textit{version-level variant} should contain one or more bugs\footnote{One may argue that the mutation operator cannot be ensured to implant a bug in the mutant, given the possibility of equivalent mutants that demonstrate an identical functionality to the original program.}.
-Besides, the evaluation can be more finely grained, such as measuring how many test cases can trigger the faults. \item \textit{Model-level variants}: Incorporate the \textit{imperfect models} discussed above.
+In methodology, one mutant commonly corresponds to one application of a mutation operator mostly in an automatic way.
+The evaluation is frequently based on the mutation-specific metrics (e.g., mutation score) associated with the number of mutants being killed by a given test suite, i.e., the existence of faults being triggered. \item \textit{Version-level variants}: Point to program versions including one or more bugs that have been preliminarily confirmed to alter program functionality\footnote{Compared to mutant-level variants, one may argue that automatic implementation of a mutation operator cannot be ensured to implant a bug in the mutant, given the possibility of equivalent mutants that demonstrate an identical functionality to the original program.}. \textit{Version-level variants} can be obtained via manual seeding with mutation operators or extracted from real version histories.
+Besides, the evaluation can be more finely grained than mutant-level variants, such as measuring how many test cases can trigger the faults. \item \textit{Model-level variants}: Incorporate the \textit{imperfect models} discussed above.
 In comparison to the other two levels, variants at this level are analyzed at a much coarser granularity and beyond the program code, with an emphasis on deficiencies in overall model behavior. \end{itemize}

 Figure~\ref{rq2_variant_distribution} shows the distribution of buggy variants in terms of our defined three levels over 39 primary studies.
 Nearly half (i.e., 48.7\%) of the involved studies investigated mutant-level variants, indicating the popularity of mutation testing and analysis in current QST empirical studies.
 Meanwhile, there are still 41.0\% of the involved studies employing version-level variants.
-The comparable proportions of variants in the two levels suggest that both have become conventional choices in empirical studies on testing general quantum programs except for the machine learning models, with neither exhibiting a clear dominance over the other.
+The comparable proportions of variants in the two levels suggest that both have become conventional choices in empirical studies on testing general quantum programs, except for the machine learning models, with neither exhibiting a clear dominance over the other.